-WordPress automatically assigns you the role of an admin after installation.
+WordPress automatically assigns the administrator role after installation.
 WordPress allows you to assign this role to another user, but it must be someone you trust.
-So exercise caution before assigning this role to someone else.
+So exercise caution before assigning this WordPress role to someone else.

-Whoever this role is assigned to does exactly the work of an editor: edit and publish content on the site.
-The editor’s role also includes creating content, deleting posts, moderating and deleting comments etc. Additionally, the editor can create categories for posts on the website.
+Whoever this role is assigned to does exactly the work of an editor: editing posts and publishing posts on the site.
+The editor’s role also includes creating content, deleting posts, moderating comments etc. Additionally, the editor can create categories for posts on the website.

 The power of the editor is limited to creating and managing content on the site.
 Adding a theme, installing plugins or adding another user is beyond their users permission.